Alan50iq/Btc-flash-sender/README.md

-this tool generates any fake cryptocoin you imagine
+this tool generates any fake cryptocoin you want

 text me in telegram to take the btc flash sender